Tasking

 In a previous example, we saw how to delay a task a specified time by using

-keyword.
+the delay keyword.
 However, using delay statements in a loop is not

 enough to guarantee regular intervals between those delay statements.
 For